ijsf/DeniseEmbeddableWebKit/README.md

 Add the following configure arguments for static linking and to disable unnecessary features:

-    --disable-doc-cross-references --disable-cloudprint --disable-modules --disable-papi --disable-cups
+    --disable-doc-cross-references --disable-cloudprint --disable-papi --disable-cups

-Save and close, and make sure to rebuild the `gtk+3` package:
+Save and close, and make sure to rebuild the package:

 	brew reinstall --build-from-source gtk+3